Abubakar-sadiq/alx-system_engineering-devops/0x00-shell_basics/README.md

 # rmdir /tmp/my_first_directory - Delete the directory my_first_directory that is in the /tmp directory
 # cd - :changes the working directory to the previous one
 # ls -al . .. /boot - lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+# file /tmp/iamafile :a script that prints the type of the file named iamafile